- American Board of Venous & Lymphatic Medicine

 Deep Venous Thrombosis Awareness

 In the United States, about 2 million people per year develop deep vein thrombosis.
 Most of them are aged 40 years or older.
 Up to 600,000 are hospitalized each year for the condition.
 Deep vein thrombosis can lead to a more serious complication, blood clots in the lung (pulmonary embolism).
 Statistics reveal that at least 650,000 patients die each year from pulmonary embolism, making it the third most common cause of death in the United States.
-To Learn more about DVT: schedule a consultation with Dr. Leary at California Vein Specialists 949.515.9377
+To Learn more about DVT: schedule a exam with Dr. Leary at California Vein Specialists 949.515.9377